1. Home

 11. Chigo Mai (Children’s Sacred Dance): Children perform a dance scattering multicoloured flowers, symbolically cleansing the performance space.

-12. Sōdengaku (Grand Dengaku): A sequence of dances, acrobatics, and juggling accompanied by traditional instruments, culminating with performers scattering symbolic treasures.
+12. Sodengaku (Grand Dengaku): A sequence of dances, acrobatics, and juggling accompanied by traditional instruments, culminating with performers scattering symbolic treasures.

 13. Rappu (Free Dance): Performers and audience members participate in spontaneous dancing together.

-14. Kōshin (Procession: Return): The troupe departs, concluding the festival.
+14. Koshin (Procession: Return): The troupe departs, concluding the festival.

 At Hey Japan!, we strive to keep the events listed on our website as current as possible.
-However, it is important to note that event organizers may make changes to their plans, including cancelling events, altering schedules, or modifying admission requirements, without prior notice.
-To ensure that you have the most accurate information, we recommend checking official websites before attending any events.
+However, event organizers may cancel events, alter schedules, or modify admission requirements without prior notice.
+Check official websites before attending any event.

 Festival